Data Types and Variables

 • After the first letter or underscore, it can contain zero or more letters, numbers, or underscores.

 A property cannot share the same name as a variable declared within the same scope.
-Refer to Data Types and Variables for more information.
+Refer to Variables for more information.

 Some names, such as $iglobal, $rglobal, and $sglobal, are reserved by the Standard Library in order to refer to controller global variables.
 These reserved names cannot be used for user-defined properties.
 See Controller Global Variables for more information.